Stability and invariant measure asymptotics in a model for heavy particles in rough turbulent flows: Introduction

 \section{Introduction}

-In this paper, we rigorously analyze a simple model for the dynamics of two inertial (i.e. \emph{heavy}) particles transported by a random fluid velocity field.
+In this paper, we rigorously analyze a model for the dynamics of two inertial (i.e. \emph{heavy}) particles transported by a random fluid velocity field.
 Our goal is to understand the relative spatial statistics of the particles as they depend on the H\"{o}lder exponent $h\in (0,1]$ of the carrier fluid.
-While the case of smooth fields, i.e. when $h=1$, has been extensively studied from a rigorous mathematical standpoint~\cite{athreya2012propagating, birrell2012transition,gawedzki2011ergodic,herzog2015noise}, our efforts here focus on the case of a \emph{rough} field; that is, when the H\"{o}lder exponent satisfies $h\in (0,1)$.
+While the case of smooth fields, i.e. when $h=1$, has been extensively studied from a rigorous mathematical standpoint~\cite{athreya2012propagating, birrell2012transition,gawedzki2011ergodic,herzog2015noise}, our efforts focus on the case of a \emph{rough} field; that is, when the H\"{o}lder exponent satisfies $h\in (0,1)$, where little is known rigorously.